Skip to Main Content

 Reduce Employment Insurance and CPP premiums

 The restaurant industry is labour intensive and the fourth largest private sector employer in Canada.
-A lowering of payroll taxes, like EI and CPP will have a disproportionately positive impact on restaurants than other industries.
-The federal government addressed premiums in 2013 as a way to help small and medium sized business.
-Restaurants Canada is pushing the federal government Reducing premiums in 2025 makes even more sense today.
+Lowering payroll taxes, like EI and CPP, will have a disproportionately positive impact on restaurants than other industries.
+The federal government has reduced premiums before to help small and medium-sized businesses.
+Reducing premiums makes even more sense today.

 Recommendation 2